neondatabase/website/content/docs/guides/cloudflare-workers.md

 ### Test the worker application locally

-We first need to configure the `DATABASE_URL` environment variable to point to our Neon database.
-We can do this by creating a `.dev.vars` file at the root of the project directory with the following content:
+You first need to configure the `DATABASE_URL` environment variable to point to our Neon database.
+You can do this by creating a `.dev.vars` file at the root of the project directory with the following content:

 ```text
 DATABASE_URL=YOUR_NEON_CONNECTION_STRING
 ```

-Now, to test the worker application locally, we can use the `wrangler` CLI which comes with the Cloudflare project setup.
+Now, to test the worker application locally, you can use the `wrangler` CLI which comes with the Cloudflare project setup.

 ```bash
 npx wrangler dev